GibbyGecko/CompRobo_FSM_Team_15/README.md

 ## Project Overview

 For this project we programmed a Neato to run a sequence of behaviors inside a finite state machine.
-During this sequence it drives a square, drives forward in a spiral until it; sees something, completes a full circle, or you push both side bumpers, and then finds a wall and follows it.
+During this sequence it drives a square, drives forward in a spiral until it; sees something or you push both side bumpers, and then finds a wall and follows it.
 During this sequence a bump-sensor e-stop is running for safety.

 Key design choices: